ponomarenkow/tamagotchi-left-right-game-analyser/README.md

 **All in all, it seems the most logical to conclude that, unfortunately, it is just 50% chance for getting left or right at any given time, although possibility of tamagotchi's movement at the time of click or other factor influencing the result cannot be exluded.**

 ## Limitations
 A very huge limitation is a mistake I made in code, not realising that Python does, in fact, treat 0 as equal to False.
-This caused left-only combinations to not be registered at all for Maskutchi, Babytchi and Marutchi until I fixed it (Mametchi was unaffected, since their data was not imported by the program).
+This caused left-only combinations to not be registered at all for Maskutchi, Babytchi and Marutchi until I fixed it (Mametchi was unaffected, since their data was not inputter through the program).
 But given the results we already have, I don't think it would change much, and I am not doing it all over again.

 Another limitation is the fact that I sometimes played with my tama to fill their hearts without registering the results I got, and the possibility that I could do some mistakes in typing (that was a lot of typing), although I always tried to confirm with the amount of wins and loses I got at the end of each game.